WebAssembly/component-model/design/mvp/CanonicalABI.md

   * [`lower($t)` above](#canonopt-validation) defines required options for `stream.write`
   * [`lift($t)` above](#canonopt-validation) defines required options for `stream.read`
   * `memory` is required to be present
+* 🚝 - `async` is allowed to be omitted, otherwise it must be present

 The implementation of these built-ins funnels down to a single `stream_copy` function that is parameterized by the direction of the copy: